Addiction occurs when a person becomes dependent on drugs, or when he or she continues to use drugs, despite negative health and social consequences.

 The Role of Exercise in Addiction Recovery

 Exercise provides a natural way to increase dopamine, similar to the chemical effect that occurs in the brain during drug or alcohol abuse.
-For recovering individuals, physical activity can not only help reduce stress, it may create the euphoric feelings previously associated with substance abuse, only in a natural and healthy way.
+For recovering individuals, physical activity can not only help reduce stress; it may also create the euphoric feelings previously associated with substance abuse, only in a natural and healthy way.

 Exercise-based interventions have long been shown to reduce stress and decrease the likelihood of drug dependence, while also diminishing cravings and inhibiting relapse.
 In other words, aerobic exercise is inversely related to substance use and abuse.